Driving in floods

 In fact, the best vehicle for floods is the penny farthing, which isn’t at all boat like.
 Look at these two nice chaps having a wonderful time.
 Not at all phased by the weather.

 A car is cleverly sealed from beneath to prevent water ingress and this means in a worryingly small amount of water it will become buoyant – you won’t be able to steer particularly well, and you’ll float in the direction of the current into the nearest tree or ditch.
 Eventually water will seep in and you’ll get your feet wet.
-Take a look at this short clip to prove the point – note that the water didn’t even cover the rear bumper before it started to lift off the ground, albeit in unusual circumstances.

 As a very vague rule of thumb, if water is halfway up the wheel rim, there is a good risk of vehicular floatage.
 Your owner’s manual may or may not quote a maximum wading depth – heed this advice is you’re the advice taking type.
 B. Check for hidden obstacles.
 This may seem slightly impractical as it’s unlikely you have your fisherman trousers on, but this is quite important to do this if you don’t like high risk activities.
 Take a look, or better still get in there with a long stick and prod around – look for shopping trolleys, otters and most importantly missing drain covers – these can easily swallow a wheel and make it impossible to progress.
 If you don’t feel like getting wet, why not park up and watch somebody else attempt to drive through, if they disappear under the water tiptoe back to your car and turn around.
 C. Have a think about your car, especially the location of the air intake.
 Some cars are just not cut out for wading, but if you have an air intake which is nice and high you have a slightly better chance of success.
 If water is sucked into your engine, the pistons will try and compress it, but water cannot be compressed – it’s actually stronger than metal in this situation and it will break something very important in a catastrophic and noisy way.
 Sometimes the entire engine head can be blown off, or you can bend a con rod.